 We just celebrated our 20th wedding anniversary this year.
 So we are long overdue to get back to Italy.
 Next time, I’d love to see more of the Tuscan countryside now that I know more about the region’s food and wine.

 Now, let’s talk about our Tuscan Beef Stew.
 As is often my approach, I didn’t follow a traditional Italian recipe so much as try to capture some of the flavors one associates with the region.
 So there’s plenty of rosemary and garlic, and of course a bottle of Chianti.
 I did reference a recipe I’d previously tried for a Tuscan pork stew, but found I liked the preparation with beef better.

 I first made this stew for a wine club meeting focused on Tuscany.
-My earlier post about it includes directions for making this in a slow cooker, so check that out if that’s the way you’d like to prepare it.
 In the version of the recipe below, I use a dutch oven, which takes “only” 4 hours in the oven, plus some finishing time on the stove top.
 Italian food isn’t about hurrying, but if in your American way you need to speed it up a bit, you can increase the heat to 325 and cook for 3 hours.

 The end result is a super flavorful stew with fall apart beef, great served over mashed potatoes, a Tuscan arugula salad, and of course, Tuscan wine…

 My original plan was to share details of the wine I paired with the latest batch of Tuscan Beef Stew.
 But alas, the scrap of paper with my notes has gone missing.
 So I will simply say that the 2009 Selvapiana Bucerchiale Chianti Rufina Riserva is a great expression of Chianti, and paired very nicely with our stew.
 I’ll have to get another bottle soon and loop back with more notes on it!